 Keyword Initial Value Usage NAME N Provides the name for the rule generated from that row.
 The default is constructed from the text following the RuleTable tag and the row number.
-At most one column DESCRIPTION I A text, resulting in a comment within the generated rule.
-At most one column CONDITION С At least one per rule table ACTION Α Code snippet and interpolated values for constructing an action for the consequence of the rule.
-At least one per rule table METADATA @ Code snippet and interpolated values for constructing a metadata entry for the rule.
-Optional, any number of columns
+At most one column DESCRIPTION 1 A text, resulting in a comment within the generated rule.
+At most one column CONDITION С Code snippet and interpolated values for constructing a constraint within a pattern in a condition.
+At least one per rule table ACTION A Code snippet and interpolated values for constructing an action for the consequence of the rule.
+At least one per rule table METADATA @ Code snippet and interpolated values Optional, any number of columns